Victor-MSilva/YelpCamp/README.md

 # YelpCamp
-Restaurant website where people can rate the restaurants.
+Camp website where people can rate them.

 * Add Landing page
 *Add Campgrounds Page that lists all campgrounds.